olivierpierre/comp26020-problems/week2-c-basics/08-cmdline/README.md

 13.100750
 ```

+!!! warning "Warning"
+    Use the type `double` rather than `float` to hold these values in order to
-Tips: use double rather than floats for passing the checks.
+    pass the checks.

 To check the correctness of your program, use the department VM image with check50 installed or alternatively CS50 [sandbox](sandbox.cs50.io)
 or [IDE](ide.cs50.io) and write it in a file named `cmdline.c`.
 In a terminal,